 The most important decision you will make for your brand is to think about our response.
 Reply in a calm and rational manner.
 Do not allow your emotions to overtake your reply, especially if it is a public forum.

 After reading a negative review, your first reaction is defense.
 You may write phrases like, “There’s nothing wrong with-” or “Actually, you’re wrong because-.”
 If you find yourself typing these phrases, close your computer and go for a walk.

 Why?
-Because you should not use language that implies or states that the traveler is wrong.
+Because you should not use language that implies or states that the guest is wrong.

 Combating negativity with more negativity is not going to help.
-Take the time to respond in a way that reflects who you are as a businessperson:
+Take the time to respond in a way that reflects who you are as a business:

 Even if their review is unjust, thank them for sharing their opinion.
 If someone took the time to write a negative review, they had strong emotions motivating them.
 Use their feelings in your favor.

 Before you jump into your response, address that you have heard their comments.
 Their negative reviews may hold valuable truths for previous and future guests.

 Share your decisions as an owner.
 If you receive a negative review of your policies or design choices, explain why this is.
 It is beneficial to point to positive reviews that offer praise for your property and policies.
 Positive reviews justify your decisions and offer new perspectives for the reviewer.

 Did their review motivate you to replace your kitchenware?
 Tell them!
 Your reviewers will feel appreciated and valued.
 They may even follow their negative review with a positive one.
 This also shows your commitment to hospitality.